Opportunities for Involvement, Leadership, and Service

 Coding Club is a program for Lower School students who wish to explore the world of computer programming.
 Coding beginners use “drag and drop” games that introduce the concept of creating lines of code to accomplish given tasks.
 Intermediate coders explore specific programming languages (such as HTML, Java, Python, and CSS) and learn to write strings of code to create programs and apps.

-A select group of Upper School students participate in the FIRST Tech Challenge (FTC) competition each year.
+A select group of Upper School students participates in the FIRST Tech Challenge (FTC) competition each year.
 These students are tasked with designing, building, and programming a robot to accomplish specific tasks on a 12’x12′ playing field.
-Students form teams each fall and practice 1-2 times per week until competition begins in late winter.
-Teams have the opportunity to compete at the local, regional, and national level.
-For more information, click here.
+Students form teams each fall and practice 1-2 times per week until the competition begins in late winter.
+Teams have the opportunity to compete at the local, regional, and national levels.

 Students with an interest above and beyond our progressive computer science curriculum join together to explore technology and put their knowledge to practical use.
 One example is Rivermont’s Computer Optimization Day, a fundraiser hosted by the Computer Club that invites the community to bring their computers to campus for diagnosis, repair, and optimization by Computer Club members.